dslab-epfl/svshi/svshi/documentation/documentation.md

 ##### 4.3.1.1 Prototypical structure

 This JSON file is written by the programmer that wants to develop an application.
-It represents the prototypical devices that the app needs with their types.
+It represents the prototypical devices that the app needs along with their types.
 It also specifies whether the app is _privileged_ or not (`"permissionLevel": "privileged" | "notPrivileged"`).
 A privileged app overrides the behavior of the non-privileged ones at runtime.

 Moreover, the `timer` attribute can be used to run the application even though the physical state has not changed.
 The app thus becomes a **periodic** app.